xdwong/xdwong.github.io/_pages/Conference.md

 ### Invited seminars

+* The Value of AI: Two Field Experiments on Medical Platform, Texas State Universtiy, 2024
 * Reducing Patient Tardiness: From Experiment to Implementation, Coventry University, 2024
 * AI in Business Research, University of Surrey and UK Parliament, 2024
 * The Value of AI: Two Field Experiments on Medical Platform, Texas Tech, 2024